Scientists melt mystery over icecaps and sea levels

 Using satellite data instead of more limited and time-consuming data from ground measurements was crucial, Wahr said in an email to Reuters.

-The team found that loss ice from Greenland and Antarctica was pushing up sea levels by just over one millimetre a year, comprising most of the 1.5 mm annual rise.
+The team found that loss ice from Greenland and Antarctica was pushing up sea levels by just over one millimeter a year, comprising most of the 1.5 mm annual rise.

 Glaciers and mountain ice caps elsewhere comprised the rest, at 0.4 mm/yr between 2003-10.